 Metadata provides detailed information about spatial data and services, such as content, quality, and condition.
 WVGISTC provides abbreviated metadata for all datasets published on its website, and full metadata - using the Federal Geographic Data Committee (FGDC) Metadata Standard and its Z39.50 protocol server - for specific datasets.
-In the future, WVGISTC will publish metadata on the geodata.gov portal that reference map services, Internet mapping systems, geographic data, mapping activities, and Clearinghouses.
+In the future, WVGISTC will publish metadata on Web portals that reference map services, Internet mapping systems, geographic data, mapping activities, and Clearinghouses.